EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Introduction

-A fundamental property of the exponential family is that under the dual information-geometric structure induced by the Fisher–Rao metric and the exponential (e-) connection, exponential geodesics(e-geodesics) correspond to linear interpolation in the natural parameter space within a fixed exponential family.
-This property provides a geometrically well-motivated probability path for molecular generation, along which both continuous geometric variables and discrete chemical categories can be modeled as components of a unified composite exponential-family distribution.
-From this perspective, a molecule is represented as a single probabilistic object residing on a Fisher–Rao statistical manifold, rather than as a decoupled combination of Euclidean coordinates and discrete graph structures.
-Evolving distributions along e-geodesics induces a coupled contraction of uncertainty in atomic identities and spatial configurations, enabling their joint refinement in a geometrically consistent manner.
-As a result, this formulation alleviates the temporal mismatch commonly observed in conventional approaches, where geometric coordinates are driven toward convergence while chemical identities remain weakly determined.
+A fundamental property of the exponential family is that under the dual information-geometric structure induced by the Fisher–Rao metric and the exponential (e-) connection, exponential geodesics (e-geodesics) correspond to linear interpolation in the natural parameter space within a fixed exponential family.
+This property provides a geometrically well-motivated probability path for molecular generation.
+Specifically, continuous atomic coordinates (modeled as Gaussians) and discrete chemical topologies (modeled as Dirichlet distributions) are organized within a product exponential-family manifold using concatenated natural parameters.
+This formulation allows heterogeneous molecular variables to share a synchronized, linear interpolation schedule defined by the e-geodesics.
+In this sense, a molecule is represented as a single probabilistic object residing on a Fisher–Rao statistical manifold, rather than as a decoupled combination of Euclidean coordinates and discrete graph structures.
+Evolving distributions along e-geodesics induces a Fisher-calibrated contraction of uncertainty in atomic identities and spatial configurations, enabling synchronized refinement in a geometrically consistent manner that mitigates the temporal-scale mismatch caused by modalities in conventional methods.

 However, directly adopting a Dirac measure as the terminal distribution introduces a practical limitation\cite{boll2024generative}.
-When an e-geodesic is constructed toward a fixed Dirac endpoint, the natural parameters diverge, causing the distribution to collapse rapidly along the trajectory.
-As a consequence, the emergence of structural certainty and the essential supervisory feedback become highly concentrated within an increasingly small time interval near the beginning of the path.
-This temporal compression forces the model to infer molecular structure from severely ill-conditioned, high-entropy intermediate distributions, thereby restricting the effective learning window.
-As a result, the model’s capacity to capture correlations between chemical identity and spatial geometry is significantly diminished.
+When an e-geodesic is constructed toward a fixed Dirac endpoint, the natural parameters diverge, causing the distribution to collapse rapidly at the early stage of the trajectory and thereby narrowing the effective learning window.
+Consequently, the model’s capacity to capture correlations between chemical identity and spatial geometry is significantly diminished (see Sec.~\ref{sec:evoegf}).